cybersmith22/portfolio/HAProxy/README.md

     - `sudo systemctl restart haproxy` restarts the HAProxy service
     - using `3.228.164.229` as my resources
 4. Webserver 1 & 2 Configuration
-    - On both srv1 and srv2 `/var/www/html/index.html` was modified to name the server where the file is located.
+    - On both srv1 and srv2 `/var/www/html/index.html` was modified to name the server where the file is located
     - No configurations were set
     - Apache looks for files at `/var/www/html` so that is where the site content files are located
     - `sudo systemctl restart apache2` to restart the apache2 service